vault27/Foundation/paloalto.md

 - Always review Content Release Notes
     -  Customer Support Portal > Preferences > Subscribe to Content Update Emails
     -  Content Release Notes for apps and threats on the Palo Alto Networks Support Portal
-    -  On Firewall: Device > Dynamic Updates > Release Note
+    -  Firewall: Device > Dynamic Updates > Release Note
     -  Notes section of Content Release Notes: future important updates - you can account for any policy impact in advance of the release
+    -
 - Always review the new and modified App-IDs that a content release introduces -
 - Critical content alerts are logged as system log entries with the following Type and Event: (subtype eq dynamic-updates) and (eventid eq palo-alto-networks-message) - configure forwarding of these events to personell
 - Test new Applications and Threats content updates on a test firewall